Two-Way Conversation

 Family communication skills transform your relationship with tweens and teens from constant conflict to genuine understanding.
 It doesn’t mean you will always agree, but there will be clarity on each other’s feelings.

-Trying to have a conversation doesn't have to feel like walking through a minefield.
-The question isn't, “How do I get my child to talk more?”
+Trying to have a conversation doesn’t have to feel like walking through a minefield.
+The question isn’t, “How do I get my child to talk more?”
 The better and more impactful question is, “How can I show up in a way that makes my child feel comfortable and safe to share more with me?”
-Learning research-backed active listening skills and compassionate conversation techniques can change moments of “You never listen to me!” or “You'll never understand,” into genuine dialogue and an opportunity for deeper connection.
+Learning research-backed active and reflective listening skills and compassionate conversation techniques can change moments of “You never listen to me!” or “You’ll never understand,” into genuine dialogue and an opportunity for deeper connection.

 Communication skills derived from Marshall Rosenberg’s research help you move beyond power struggles to genuine dialogue.
 Instead of trying to win arguments or prove your point, you learn to listen for the feelings and unmet needs driving your teen’s behavior.
 When your teenager feels truly heard—not judged, dismissed, or lectured, they naturally become more open to your guidance and perspective.
 This approach builds emotional intelligence while creating the safety needed for honest conversations about everything from friend drama to future plans.